Las Vegas for LGBTQ Travelers

 Most of the gay life in Vegas, as in many other cities, is centered on the gay bars and clubs in town.

 Off The Strip there are plenty of gay bars around town that will suit just about any mood, budget, and taste.
-The nearby “Fruit Loop” as it is known (don’t blame me; I didn’t name it) is on Harmon Avenue just a couple of blocks south of the Hard Rock is the epicenter of gay nightlife with half a dozen bars within steps of each other including the very popular Piranha lounge and dance club and the neighborhood bar Free Zone.
+The nearby “Fruit Loop” as it is known (don’t blame me; I didn’t name it) is on Harmon Avenue just a couple of blocks south of the Virgin Hotel Las Vegas is the epicenter of gay nightlife with half a dozen bars within steps of each other including the very popular Piranha lounge and dance club and the neighborhood bar Free Zone.
 The leather and levis Buffalo bar also closed – that crowd now mostly congregates at The Funhog Ranch on Twain, about a mile east of The Strip.

 You can find more gay bars and clubs listed in the nightlife section of Vegas4Visitors.com.